 - Sparkle is chic, posh, and ups the mood

 - Sparkle draws attention – look at me

 - When wearing sparkle during the day, dim it down

 - Stylist’s secrets to wear sparkle at day

-Sparkle during the day is a thing
+To Wear Sparkle during the Day Is a Thing

 Later the rich, celebrities, entertainment people and alike joined the privilege, dimmed down during the day, full on sparkle at night.
 High Society sparkled in night bars, theaters, and even at State banquets.
-In the last century, metallic threads in knitwear, sequins, pearls, and shiny, metallic shoes, bags, belts or brocade clothes conquered the middle class.
+In the last century, metallic threads in knitwear, sequins, pearls, and shiny, metallic shoes, bags, belts or brocade clothes conquered the Middle Class.
 They wore these sparking clothes on the rare evenings of going out.
-In this century, sparkle invades day wear as a trend.
+In this century, everything sparkle has invaded day wear as a trend.
 It’s a big thing.
 It’s a risky trend, hard to pull off, but everyone loves it.
 However, it’s a trend that you can wear well in midlife.You can wear the sparkle trend over 50. #turningfashionintostyle Click To Tweet

 Even though I am a logical person, I love the magic of sparkle.
-No matter whether it is shiny, sequins or metallic threads like in brocade fabric, when a piece is sparkling, it draws the attention to the wearer and the part of the body where you wear the piece.
+Everything that sparkles has a high reflection.
+No matter whether it is a diamond, Czech crystal, sequin disc or metallic threads like in a brocade fabric.
+When a piece returns a light beam, it draws the attention to the wearer … and the part of the body where you wear the piece.